TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 5/Job 5.9.md

 ---

-Who doeth great things and unsearchable, Marvellous things without number:
+who does great things that can't be fathomed, marvelous things without number;